 - No 24/7 customer service

-- Commission-free trading for active military, veterans and first responders
+- Free Online Trading Academy for active military, veterans and first responders

-- Interest on equities account when you opt into lending program
+- Interest on equities account when you opt into the lending program

 - Interest on qualifying deposit into an equities or futures account